Descriptor (chemistry): syn, anti

 syn and anti are always written small and italic, locants (if used) are placed in front of the word and separated by hyphens.

 fac, mer

-The terms fac (from Latin facies) and mer (from meridonal) can specify the arrangement of three identical ligands around the central atom in octahedral complexes.
+The terms fac (from Latin facies, 'external face') and mer (from 'meridional') can specify the arrangement of three identical ligands around the central atom in octahedral complexes.
 Today, this nomenclature is considered obsolete, but is still permissible.
 The prefix fac describes the situation when the three identical ligands occupy the three vertices of an octahedron triangular surface.
 In mer configuration the three ligands span a plane in which the central atom is located.

 fac and mer are prefixed in small and italic to the complex name.